HiroMunde/CityTempTracker/CityTempTracker.Tests/README.md

 # CityTempTracker.Tests

-This project contains all unit and integration tests for the [CityTempTracker](https://github.com/HiroMunde/CityTempTracker) backend.
+This project contains all tests for the [CityTempTracker](https://github.com/HiroMunde/CityTempTracker) backend.

 ---